vstaykov/kinvey-assignment/README.md

 # Details
 The functionality of this app is separated into two services.
 The goal of this is improved separation of concernes and robustness:
   * **Product catalog REST API** - viewing a product catalog, submitting orders and order fulfillment requests and viewing order status
-  * **Orders fulfillment monitoring** - monitoring for order fulfillments events in Redis and writing the provided data into Kinvey data store
+  * **Orders fulfillment monitoring** - monitoring for order fulfillment events in Redis and writing the provided data into Kinvey data store

 ## General Info